emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 - Custom lightweight bare-bones markdown parser which allows for project-specific extensions.
 - Favicon definitions.

 Changes in the code, during development, cause an automatic (hot) reload of the webapp.
-Changes made in content in the Strapi CMS require a manual reload of the corresponding webpage (but a server restart is not required).
+Changes made in content in the Strapi CMS require a manual reload of the corresponding webpage.
+A webapp server restart is required when new assets are added in the CMS.

 ## Static versus managed assets